JoshuaBensemann/behavioural-neural-networks/README.md

 ## Citation

-If you use this code in your research, please cite the original work and this repository.
+If you use this code in your research, please cite the original work and this repository (under review).

 ## License